sugs12/ISDM/isdm-project.md

 * Redirect the call of a customer to an Automatic Call Distributor which will route the call to the first available appropriate RM.

 ### 2. **Problem Definition**
-The problem that this major travel company faced that lead them to request a new information system was that thier present CMC has a weak call flow control which causes a clutter, making the customers hang up due to the long wait time.
-The system operation is also complicated because of the varying number of RMs and nature of the holiday packages offered.
+The problem that this major travel company has is due to their Call Management Centre.
+Their CMC has a weak and cluttered call flow control which causes a clutter which causes customers to hang up due to the long wait time.
+The system operation is also complicated because of the varying number of Relationship Managers and nature of the holiday packages offered.
+These two main issues have led the comapany to request a new information system in order to improve both the CMC and the management of holiday packages and RMs.

 The travel company requires a new information systems to meet the needs of the following stakeholders:
 * Relationship Managers: Need a better calling system to effectively communicate with the customer, in order to sell the company’s products.